TIMELINE-General Motors grapples with safety crisis

 Feb.
 13, 2014 - GM says it is recalling 776,562 older-model Chevrolet Cobalt and Pontiac G5 compact cars in North America to correct a condition that may allow the engine and other components, including air bags, to be turned off unintentionally.

 Jan.
 15, 2014 - Barra, 52, takes over as chief executive, becoming the first female to lead a major automaker.
 The 33-year GM veteran previously headed, at different times, the automaker's manufacturing engineering, human resources and product development.
-(Compiled by Matthew Lewis, Chicago newsroom; Editing by Ken Wills)
+(Compiled by Matthew Lewis, Chicago newsroom; Editing by Jonathan Oatis)